Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/qubes/index.rst

    account.
 After that you should have successfully booted the system and could already use it normally.

-4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey as `described here <../change-pins.html>`_.
+4. Open the pre-installed Nitrokey App (or follow our `installation guide <./nitrokey-app.html>`_) and change the PINs of your
+   Nitrokey as `described here <../change-pins.html>`_.

 5. Change the passphrase for the hard disk encryption by searching in the Qubes Menu for "Change Disk Passwort".
 This passphrase is different from your user acount's passphrase.